//--- META DESCRIPTION FOR BOOMTRAIN---//?>

-“A big percentage of collectors are either employed directly in or are in some way connected to the heavy equipment industry,” says Darin Stratton, president 3000Toys.com.
+“A big percentage of collectors are either employed directly in or are in some way connected to the heavy equipment industry,” says Daris Stratton, president of Stratton Systems, which goes to market as b2b Replicas and 3000Toys.com.
 “Almost all machine operators want a model of the machines they spend their days operating.
 There’s also a fair amount of cross over from model railroaders, and those who collect trucking and agriculture models.
 And although some will begin collecting in their teens, the most serious collectors are in their 30s or older with more discretionary income.”

 Collectors will usually focus on collecting a certain scale or type of equipment, such as cranes and trucks or earthmoving.
 “Every collection is different, depending on what the collector is interested in,” says Brandon Lewis with Buffalo Road Imports.
 “There are still a few out there who try to get everything.”

 Adds Stratton: “Serious collectors thrive on information.
 They like to know about upcoming model releases and offer their opinions on what models should be produced.
 There are also a number of websites and YouTube channels produced by collectors and enthusiasts to discuss and review new models.
 Some of the collectors will post videos of a model being ‘unboxed’ for the first time.
 Social media allows collectors an opportunity to offer praise and criticism on various models, which can yield valuable feedback.”

 There are even construction model reviewers.
 Ian Webb, who operates the review site, cranesetc.com.uk, was prompted to start reviewing models because it was “difficult to find out about a model without buying first,” he writes.
 Webb now rates models on their packaging, details, features, quality and price.
 And he says his website traffic shows interest in models is “not as male dominated as once suspected.
 In some countries, the interest is equally split between men and women.”